 This is an experimental feature.
 Give it a try and have fun with it, but don't be surprised if everything doesn't quite work as expected.
 We're evaluating the viability of this feature and interest in using it, so please tell us about your experience (and any bugs you've found) in the developer forums.

 Starting with the Windows 10 April 2018 update, we've enabled an experimental feature that lets you add custom environments to the Places picker (on the Start menu) to use as the Windows Mixed Reality home.
-Windows Mixed Reality has two default environments, Cliff House and Skyloft, that you can choose as your home.
-Creating custom environments allows you to expand that list with your own creations.
-We are making this available in an early state to evaluate interest from creators and developers, see what kinds of worlds you create, and understand how you work with different authoring tools.
+Windows Mixed Reality has two default environments, Cliff House and Skyloft, you can choose as your home.
+Creating custom environments allows you to expand the list with your own creations.
+We're making this feature available in an early state to evaluate interest from creators and developers.
+See what kinds of worlds you create and understand how you work with different authoring tools.

 When using a custom environment you'll notice that teleporting, interacting with apps, and placing holograms works just like it does in the Cliff House and Skyloft.
 You can browse the web in a fantasy landscape or fill a futuristic city with holograms - the possibilities are endless!

 Trying a sample environment

 We've created a sample environment that shows off some of the creative possibilities of custom home environments.
 Follow these steps to try it out:

 Download our sample Fantasy Island environment (link points to self-extracting executable).

 When attempting to run a .exe file downloaded from the web (like this one), you may encounter a "Windows protected your PC" pop-up.
 To run Fantasy_Island.exe from this pop-up, select More info and then Run anyway.
 This security setting is meant to protect you from downloading files you may not want to trust, so please only choose this option when you trust the source of the file.